Professor Perjés Géza was comparing the ancient Romans’ Limes and the chain of castles on the Hungarian Frontier…

 According to Perjés Géza, the Ottoman attackers have always been in a better position as they could concentrate a great number of soldiers at any point in the defense line.
 At the same time, the defenders were always scattered in several castles and as a result of this, they were weaker.
 He says that constant defensive warfare is doomed and it can be only successful if the defenders keep attacking the enemy.
-(Please note, that I am using the Eastern name order for Hungarian names.)
+(Please note, that I am using the Eastern name order for Hungarians where family names come first.)

 In the Hungarian and Croatian Borderland castles, the rate of cavalry and infantry was 1:1 because speed and mobility were the most important elements of their tactics, not to mention their very high quality of martial art with their weapons.

 According to Klaniczay Tibor, this 16-17th-century Borderland defense system can be considered as a „Hungaricum”, an outstanding structure in Europe in its age.
 He adds, that the existence of the Valiant Order is also a special development of Hungarian history: their society is quite matchless in contemporary Europe, although there were similar societies of soldiers facing the Ottomans or the Crimean Tatars on the edges of Eastern Europe.

 As for Poland and Ukraine, the defensive fights were rather far away from the heart of the country, a bit isolated from the entire society while the Hungarian Borderland literally cut the country into several parts in the middle of the kingdom.
 The whole society felt the presence of the Ottoman peril.